droidscriptlabs/metal-framework/README.md

 </div>

 <br>

-Metro is a DroidScript plugin for Enjine.IO Apps, It is a support plugin for hybrid apps, it is a collection of useful functions to enhance your hybrid apps.
+Metro is a DroidScript plugin for Enjine.IO Apps, It is a support plugin for hybrid apps, it is a collection of useful functions to enhance your hybrid apps, powered by
+[rosana.js](https://github.com/oarabiledev/rosana) - a high perfomance ui framework.

 ## Installation